Address head office and showroom The Netherlands

 The range represents the distance in kilometers that can be covered with a fully charged battery.

 - Tire pressure (keep this at ± 3.5 bar)

 - Use of gears

-– Weather conditions
+- Weather conditions (wind, rain)

-– Condition of the bike / battery
+- Capacity (Ah) and voltage (V) of the battery

 1.4 Pedal force sensor vs magnet rotation sensor

 On bikes equipped with a pedal force sensor, the force you put on the pedals determines how fast you go.
 So the sensor measures how hard you kick and adjusts the support accordingly.

 The rotation sensor